Dev-solder124/genAI/README.md

 4. Open `http://localhost:5173` in your browser
 5. Sign in with Google or continue as guest
 6. Complete privacy consent and start chatting
+7. Experience dynamic time-aware conversations with contextual memory recall

 ### Frontend-Backend Communication

 The web frontend communicates with Flask backend via:
 - Vite dev proxy forwards `/api/*` to `http://127.0.0.1:8080`
 - Firebase ID tokens for authentication on all API calls
-- JSON API calls for all chat operations
+- JSON API calls for all chat operations including temporal processing
 - Real-time message exchange through HTTP requests

 ---